Finger Or Hand Trapped In A Door Injury Claims Guide

 However, there are certain time limit exceptions.
 These include:

 • Those under the age of 18.
 These parties will have a pause applied to the time limit, which lasts until their 18th birthday.
-Prior to this, a litigation friend can bring forward their claim.
+Prior to this, a litigation friend can bring forward their finger injury claim.
 If the injured party turns 18 without a claim being made for them, they will have three years from that date to start the process.

 Contact our advisors today if you have any questions, such as ‘Someone shut my finger in a door, could I be eligible to make a claim?’
-They inform you whether you have a valid claim and are within the relevant time limit.
+They can inform you whether you have a valid compensation claim and are within the relevant time limit.

 You could try to use a personal injury claims calculator to get a rough estimate of the amount of compensation you could claim.
-You can also check the table below.
-It is based on the judicial guidelines used by the legal system in England to value claims.
-It shows possible compensation ranges for different hand injuries.

 Type of Injury?How Severe?CompensationInformation